-Majority of AMs to back Brexit Bill
+Assembly backs controversial Brexit bill

 It is convention that AMs in Cardiff, and MSPs in Scotland, vote to give or refuse consent on Westminster legislation when it impacts devolution.

-The motion for Welsh assembly members to give their consent to the Brexit bill comes on the same day most Scottish Parliament members will accept the Scottish government's recommendation to refuse it.
+The motion for Welsh Assembly members to give their consent to the Brexit bill came on the same day most Scottish Parliament members accepted the Scottish government's recommendation to refuse it.

-Labour MSPs will join the SNP and the Greens in opposing the bill.
+Labour MSPs joined the SNP and the Greens in opposing the bill.

-Plaid Cymru Leader Leanne Wood said: "By uniting to refuse consent for the damaging EU Withdrawal Bill, our assembly could send a strong message to the Tory UK government that Wales will put up a fight and defend itself when its powers are threatened and people undermined."
+Ahead of the debate, a report from the assembly's external affairs committee said its six objectives for improving the bill had still not been met in full, despite the progress made.

-"As things stand, Labour in London and in Scotland object to this Tory power grab, but Labour in Wales happily sign up to it," she added.
+Its Labour chair David Rees AM said: "We remain particularly concerned that the assembly's ability to pass laws in devolved policy areas such agriculture could be constrained by the UK Parliament, even in circumstances where the assembly has refused consent for such constraints to be imposed."